2018 periodic review of Westminster constituencies: Conclusion

-The four Boundary Commissions submitted their Final Recommendations to the Secretary of State on 5 September 2018, and made their reports public a week later.
-Leader of the House of Commons Andrea Leadsom told the House on 13 September 2018 that "it will be some time" before the necessary Statutory Instruments can be put forward for approval by both the Commons and the Lords.
-The proposals were not put forward for approval prior to the calling of the general election held on 12 December 2019, which was contested using the constituency boundaries in place since 2010, as constituted by the Fifth Periodic Review.
+The four boundary commissions submitted their final recommendations to the secretary of state on 5 September 2018, and made their reports public a week later.
+Leader of the House of Commons Andrea Leadsom told the House on 13 September 2018 that "it will be some time" before the necessary statutory instruments can be put forward for approval by both the Commons and the Lords.
+The proposals were not put forward for approval prior to the calling of the general election held on 12 December 2019, which was contested using the constituency boundaries in place since 2010, as constituted by the fifth periodic review.

-After the 2019 election victory by the Conservative Party, the Government indicated that the Sixth Review would not be implemented.
-This required primary legislation, as the Government is legally required to give effect to the recommendations from the Boundary Commissions as set out in their 2018 reports.
+Following the 2019 election victory by the Conservative Party, the Government indicated that the Sixth Review would not be implemented.
+This required primary legislation, as the Government is legally required to give effect to the recommendations from the boundary commissions as set out in their 2018 reports.
 In addition, it is proposed that the next review, currently due to be completed by 2023, is to be based on a total of 650 seats rather than 600, thereby retaining the current number of MPs.

-In May 2020 the Government published the Parliamentary Constituencies Bill which, when passed as an Act of Parliament, would formally conclude the provisions of the legislation which created the Sixth Periodic Review by:
+In May 2020, the government published the Parliamentary Constituencies Bill which, when passed as an Act of Parliament, would formally conclude the provisions of the legislation which created the sixth periodic review by:

 [...remov[ing] the duty on the Government to implement the 2018 boundary review recommendations, and the requirement, under section 14 of the PVSC Act 2011 (as amended by the Electoral Registration and Administration Act 2013), to make arrangements, by 30 November 2020, to review the effects of the reduction in the number of constituencies to 600.The Parliamentary Constituencies Act received Royal Assent on 14 December 2020.
-Under Clause 10, the duty to implement the "current" recommendations of the Boundary Commissions ceased to have effect on 24 March 2020.
+Under Clause 10, the duty to implement the "current" recommendations of the boundary commissions ceased to have effect on 24 March 2020.